pesto-students/juntos-frontend/CONTRIBUTING.md

 ### Naming

-Lowercase is preffered for file and folder names, one exception to this is Files which represent the React components, for which PascalCase is prefferred.
+Lowercase is preferred for file and folder names, one exception to this is Files which represent the React components, for which PascalCase is preferred.

 ### Constants